Frequently Asked Questions

 How often does it happen?

-The National Academy estimates that all of us will experience a diagnostic error in our lifetime, some with devastating consequences.
+The National Academies of Sciences, Engineering, and Medicine estimates that all of us will experience a diagnostic error in our lifetime, some with devastating consequences.

 How often does diagnostic error lead to adverse events and death?

 Diagnostic errors affect an estimated 12 million Americans, and likely cause more harm to patients than all other medical errors combined.
 An estimated 40,000 to 80,000 people die each year from diagnostic failures in U.S. hospitals alone, and probably at least that many suffer permanent disability.
 The total across all clinical settings is likely much higher.

 What is the cause of diagnostic error?

 Diagnosis involves both human and system elements.
 The explosive growth in medical evidence and new technologies ends up being a double-edged sword, making diagnosis more accurate but also more complex at the same time.

 From a human perspective, physicians are subject to the same cognitive limitations and biases that affect us all in our day-to-day lives.
 In medicine today, the complexity is astounding.
 There are more than 10,000 known diseases and more than 3,500 laboratory tests, but only a small number of symptoms in comparison.
 So, any one symptom may have dozens, if not hundreds, of possible causes and test options.

 Healthcare systems link together hundreds or thousands of different processes, practices, procedures, and technologies.
 While these systems are built with patient safety in mind, the sheer number of connections increases the risk of miscommunication and other breakdowns along the way.